trade2win/sp500-competition/TASKS.md

 - **Description:** Develop functionality for users to enter their predictions for the S&P500 index close at the end of the week.
 - **Subtasks:**
-  - [ ] Create input form for users to submit their predictions
+  - [x] Create input form for users to submit their predictions
   - [ ] Implement validation to ensure predictions fall within the specified time window
-  - [ ] Store user predictions in a PostgreSQL database
+  - [x] Store user predictions in database
 - **Notes:** Users can only enter predictions between the close on Friday and the open on Monday before the predicted Friday close.

 ### Task 5: Real-time Update of Leaderboard and S&P500 Index